luke-beep/whoami/README.md

 ---

 Hey!
 I'm LukeHjo.
 I am a software Engineer from Sweden.
 I enjoy creating applications, websites and programs.
-I am currently working on my latest project, [LukeHjo's About me](https://lukehjo.rocks).
+I am currently working on my latest project, [lukehjo.rocks](https://lukehjo.rocks).
 Where I work with flask, html, css, javascript, python and more.
 I'm also planning to add a portfolio to my website, where I will show off my current projects and upcoming projects.

 ---